joshbegley/nyt-latest/README.md

 **Some Insurers Offer a Break for Drivers Stuck at Home**\
 `Allstate and American Family Insurance are pushing savings to customers automatically.
-Many others haven not.
+Many others have not.
 We asked.`\
 https://nytimes.com/2020/04/06/business/coronavirus-car-insurance.html?searchResultPosition=5

 **Despite Staggering Death Toll, N.Y.
 Outbreak Could Be Slowing**\